 The Ideal Environment For Existing Real Estate Investors

 Here are some new reasons why I think real estate prices will continue to go up this year.
 These reasons are real-time evolutions of my 2022 housing market predictions.
 I still forecast another ~8% rise in the national median home price.
+However, the real estate market will likely be flat to up only a couple percent in 2023.

 1) The stock market is no longer making people money